 - S9: 32 cores

-It is not possible to get the exact hardware specification of the hardware used by Microsoft, but the tests we made seems to validate that all the service tiers available now are running the cores in a single socket, except for S4/S9, which use 2 NUMA sockets.
-You should carefully evaluate the number of cores required, considering that the scalability for a single query is possible only when the tables have a number of segments (by default 8 million rows each) to get advantage of the cores available.
+It is not possible to get the exact specifications of the hardware used by Microsoft, but the tests we made seem to validate that all the service tiers available now are running the cores in a single socket – except for S8/S9, which use 2 NUMA sockets.
+You should carefully estimate the number of cores required.
+Only tables with more segments than available cores get the maximum parallelization.
+Each segment has 8 million rows by default, therefore a single table scan uses 20 cores if there are at least 160 million rows.

 EVALUATE ROW ( "x", COUNTROWS ( CROSSJOIN ( SELECTCOLUMNS ( CALENDAR ( 1, 10000 ), "Num1", INT([Date]) ), SELECTCOLUMNS ( CALENDAR ( 1, 10000 ), "Num2", INT([Date]) ) ) ) )

 The execution on Azure AS ranges between 6.8 and 7.2 seconds.
-As a comparison, the same tests runs between 7.7 and 8.4 seconds on a Xeon E5-2673 v3 at 2.40 GHz (with a turbo mode at 3.20 GHz), and around 6 seconds on an i7-6700HQ at 2.60 GHz.
-The formula engine test is a good one for evaluating the clock speed of the CPU, which is important for the many formula engine operations that are executed by SSAS Tabular evaluating DAX and MDX expressions.
+As a comparison, the same tests run between 7.7 and 8.4 seconds on a Xeon E5-2673 v3 at 2.40 GHz (with a turbo mode at 3.20 GHz), and around 6 seconds on an i7-6700HQ at 2.60 GHz.
+The formula engine test is a good test for evaluating the clock speed of the CPU, which is important for the many formula engine operations executed by SSAS Tabular evaluating DAX and MDX expressions.
 From this point of view, desktop CPUs have a great advantage compared to server-class CPUs with many cores, which also have to scale out with multiple cores.
-If you only care about raw performance, then an i7-4790K at 4.00 GHz would be much better (same test running in 5 seconds), but you need to balance different requirements on a server, and the hardware choice made for Azure Analysis Services seems a very good one, because it is not easy to find faster virtual machines (for single thread operations) in a hosted environment.
+If your main focus is on raw performance, then an i7-4790K at 4.00 GHz would be much better (same test running in 5 seconds), but you need to balance different requirements on a server.
+The hardware choice made for Azure Analysis Services seems very good, because it is not easy to find faster virtual machines (for single thread operations) in a hosted environment.

-You can change the instance level of Azure Analysis Services within the same tier in an easy way.
+You can easily change the instance level of Azure Analysis Services within the same tier.
 The limitation is that you cannot downgrade a Standard tier to a Basic tier, but you can upgrade a Basic tier to a Standard tier.
-Beside that limitation, you can do any change between choices available within the same tier.
+Besides that limitation, you can do any change between choices available within the same tier.
 Moving from a Standard tier to a Basic tier is possible by doing a backup of the database and a following restore in a new instance created in a Basic tier.
 This is possible only whether the database does not use any feature reserved to the Standard tier (perspectives, partitions, and DirectQuery).

-Keep in mind that every time you change the tier selection, you lose any existing connection, so you should do that when users are not working, and when there are no processing operations running.
+Keep in mind that every time you change the tier selection, you lose any existing connection.
+You should do that only when users are not working and when there are no processing operations running.

 Azure Analysis Services provides a large flexibility in choosing service tiers, providing good performance even compared to alternatives you might have on-premises.
 Hosting the same service on other virtual machines available in a hosted service such as Microsoft Azure will hardly provide better performance.
 You should do a very accurate hardware selection to obtain better numbers on your server.

 Considerations about the associated cost are not a goal of this article.
 The evaluation is complex and requires considering the total cost of ownership, plus many other variables such as the number of hours required in a month.
-For example, you might cut the cost of 70% by running the service only in business hours.
-Optimizing the cost varying the service availability is a completely unexplored territory, and it should deserve more study.
+For example, you might cut the cost by 70% by running the service only during business hours.
+Cost optimization through varying the service availability is completely unexplored territory, and it deserves more study.